aa-fiu-classes/cnt-4713-web/project-1.md

 Before submission, please make sure:

-1. Your code compiles
-2. Client and server conforms to the specification
+1. Client and server conforms to the specification
-3. `.tar.gz` archive does not contain temporary or other unnecessary files.
+1. `.tar.gz` archive does not contain temporary or other unnecessary files.
 We will automatically deduct points otherwise.

 Submissions that do not follow these requirements will not get any credit.
-{: class="bs-callout bs-callout-danger" }
+{: class="bs-callout bs-callout-warning" }

 ## Grading